Lieema/vigny_a-mti-2020-tp4/README.md

 TP Done by Axel VIGNY (vigny_a)
+Targets dispatched randomly on the screen, the timer before they got destroyed is a random number A multiplicator of points is present, everytime you kill a target, next time you will gain one more points than last kill (max. is 10)

 1. write a new saga called `gameSaga`, this saga must react to `GAME_START_REQUESTED` events and change the game state accordingly.